Blue Is the Warmest Colour

 Blue Is the Warmest Colour (La Vie d'Adèle – Chapitres 1 & 2; /fr/) is a 2013 erotic romantic drama film co-written, co-produced, and directed by Abdellatif Kechiche and starring Léa Seydoux and Adèle Exarchopoulos.
 The film follows Adèle (Exarchopoulos), a French teenager, who discovers desire and freedom when Emma (Seydoux), an aspiring painter, enters her life.
 It depicts their sexual relationship from Adèle's high school years to her early adult life and career as a schoolteacher.
 The film's premise is based on the 2010 graphic novel of the same name by Jul Maroh.

 Production began in March 2012 and lasted five months.
 Approximately 800 hours of footage were shot, including extensive B-roll footage, with Kechiche trimming the final cut to 180 minutes.
-The film generated controversy, much of it about allegations by the crew and lead actresses of poor working conditions on set and the film's raw depiction of sexuality.
+The film generated controversy, much of it about allegations by the crew and lead actresses of poor working conditions on set and the film's explicit depiction of sexuality.

 At the 2013 Cannes Film Festival, the film unanimously won the Palme d'Or from the official jury and the FIPRESCI Prize.
 It is the first film to have the Palme d'Or awarded to both the director and the lead actresses, with Seydoux and Exarchopoulos joining Jane Campion (The Piano), Julia Ducournau (Titane), and Justine Triet (Anatomy of a Fall) as the only women to have won the award.
-It received critical acclaim and was nominated for the Golden Globe Award for Best Foreign Language Film and the BAFTA Award for Best Film Not in the English Language.
+It received critical acclaim and was nominated for the Golden Globe Award for Best Non-English Language Film and the BAFTA Award for Best Film Not in the English Language.
 Many critics declared it one of the best films of 2013.